bosmoment/PineTime-apps/README.md

 ### Tips

 - STDIO is implemented via the Segger RTT protocol.
+It is non-blocking by default, blocking mode can be enabled by adding `STDIO_RTT_ENABLE_BLOCKING_STDOUT` to the CFLAGS. **Note**: the firmware will block (hang) on STDIO if no RTT client is attached.

 - The directory where a RIOT tree is expected can be overridden by setting the `RIOTBASE` variable in the application makefile or from the command line.

-- A fork of the Android GadgetBridge application is available here[6] with basic support for this RIOT PineTime application.
+- A fork of the Android [GadgetBridge] application is available with basic support for this RIOT PineTime application.

 ### Planned features